Hopeful times ahead

 Students are asked, at this time, not to attend on-campus except as timetabled by their programme, for pre-booked study, or by pre-arranged appointment.

-Timetables will be issued one week prior to commencement of lectures: for most students, that is 18th January.
+Timetables will be issued one week prior to commencement of lectures.
 Once timetables are live, you can view them on the NCI website.

-In line with QQI (Quality and Qualifications Ireland) guidance, alternative assessment and delivery arrangements remain in place until August 2021.
+In line with QQI (Quality and Qualifications Ireland) guidance, provision for alternative assessment and delivery arrangements remain in place.
 You will be assessed on a mix of continuous assessment, traditional assignments and/or online examinations.
 Group projects will operate as normal, as these can easily be managed in an online mode of delivery.
 You will not be required to undertake any in-person examinations on-campus.

 Students may repeat an assessment taken under these alternative assessment arrangements without academic or financial penalty.
 Students may also defer an assessment until terminal in-person examinations are reinstated.
 You can find more information about assessment and exams at NCI on the exams section of our site.
 We also encourage all students to keep up to date with information from their Programme Coordinator.